How to Soundproof an Existing Wall

 How to Soundproof Existing Walls

-For this section, we're concentrating on solutions that do not involve removing drywall.
-If you need higher performance, you may decide the best option for you is to remove the existing drywall for more options.
-Read our wall soundproofing guide for a more extensive look at how to do it.
+While we've stated that removing the drywall is always the best solution, even if you started your research hoping to avoid it.
+Nevertheless, for this section, we're concentrating on solutions that do not involve removing drywall.
+If you need higher performance, read our wall soundproofing guide for a more extensive look at how to do right.
 But let's get to it!

 Solutions to Soundproof Existing Walls